 Since joining Commerce in 1998, Mr. Kim has helped develop over a dozen Presidential space policies, including the current National Space Policy, U.S. Space Priorities Framework, U.S. Space-Based Positioning, Navigation, and Timing (PNT) Policy, Executive Order on PNT resilience, Space Policy Directive 2 on streamlining space regulations, National Space Transportation Policy, and U.S. Commercial Remote Sensing Space Policy.
 He contributed to the satellite export control reform that relieved most space items from the International Traffic in Arms Regulations (ITAR).
 He participates in international engagements to promote U.S. leadership and market access, particularly with Europe and Japan.
 He has organized multiple studies and workshops on space markets and business opportunities.

-Since 2000, Mr. Kim has also served on the interagency staff of the National Executive Committee for Space-Based PNT and its predecessor.
-In this role, Mr. Kim helps coordinate GPS policy issues among civilian and military stakeholders.
-These have included the May 2000 Presidential decision to stop degrading civilian GPS accuracy, negotiation of the 2004 GPS-Galileo cooperation agreement with Europe, and protecting GPS users from radio interference and patent royalties.
-He also runs GPS.gov, the top site in web searches about GPS.
+From 2000-2023, Mr. Kim served on the interagency staff of the National Executive Committee for Space-Based PNT and its predecessor.
+In this role, Mr. Kim helped coordinate GPS policy issues among civilian and military stakeholders.
+These included the May 2000 Presidential decision to stop degrading civilian GPS accuracy, negotiation of the 2004 GPS-Galileo cooperation agreement with Europe, and protecting GPS users from radio interference and patent royalties.
+He also created GPS.gov, the top site in web searches about GPS.